modmore/docs/en/02_DigitalSignage/v1/Slide_Types/Social_Media.md

+> **This extra is discontinued**.
+It was originally built by Sterc and distributed by modmore as a Premium Extra, however in 2020 Sterc decided they can no longer offer the support required.
+It is no longer available from modmore, but may be available elsewhere.
+>
+> Unfortunately modmore cannot provide standard support for this extra.
+You may request support from Sterc directly or consider [booking Premium MODX Support](https://modmore.com/premium-modx-support/) if you need help with it.

 To integrate recent Facebook, Twitter & Instagram posts, you can use the free [Social Media extension for Digital Signage](https://modmore.com/digitalsignage/extensions/social-media/).

 ## Setting up your template